 Thought this popular neighbourhood was just for the cool kids?
 Think again!
-Tiong Bahru has plenty of family appeal from the incredible playground complete with a runaway train, through to kid-friendly restaurants galore.
+Tiong Bahru has plenty of family appeal, from the incredible playground complete with a runaway train to kid-friendly restaurants galore.
 Plus, loads of hidden green spaces to take a breather.
 Don’t leave without checking out the world-famous hawker centre and wet market – you’re in for a treat.
 Good luck leaving empty-handed!

 Not only is this a stunner of a building, but it’s also home to some extremely talented musicians.
 If you’ve got a budding Mozart at home, or just fancy something a little different, then a performance at the very grand Victoria Concert Hall could be right up your street.

 Although East Coast Park crops up in a lot of other things to do in Singapore, we think it deserves a mention in its own right as it is blooming fabulous.
-With everything from an all-singing, all-dancing playground at Marine Cove to beachside vistas (perfect for sandcastle making), it’s a fabulous family day out.
+With everything from playgrounds at Marine Cove and Coastal PlayGrove to beachside vistas (perfect for sandcastle making), it’s a fabulous family day out.
 It’s also massive, a ginormous 15 km in fact.
-Whether you bike, skate, scoot, or walk, have it on your things to do list, pronto.
+Whether you bike, skate, scoot, or walk, have it on your to-do list, pronto.